PranayPasula/FFwG/README.md

 ## FFwG: Frequency Filtering with GUI

-#### A Frequency Filtering application with an easy-to-use Graphical User Interface.
+#### A Frequency Filtering (and noise generation) application with an easy-to-use Graphical User Interface.

 Created by _(in alphabetical order)_: Simon Badgett, Charles Livermore, Pranay Pasula, Pallovi Romero, Shah Syed, Janaat Vijayakumar